News and Updates

 Welcome to Wild Connection’s News & Updates!
-This is your inside look at how science, community, and conservation come together across our global programs.
-Here, we share milestones from the field, celebrate educational achievements, highlight fundraising efforts, and spotlight the people powering our mission.
-From mountain gorilla research in Uganda to STEAM education and community-led events, each story reflects our commitment to connecting people and wildlife for a better future.
-Check back often to see what’s new and how you can get involved.
+This is your inside look at how science, community, and conservation come together across our programs.
+Here, we share milestones from the field, highlight fundraising efforts, and spotlight the people powering our mission.

 Fundraising Highlights: Apes and Appetizers